Grand Canyon Skywalk Bus Tour from Las Vegas

 What to Bring

-- Bring your I.D. - All passengers booked on a Grand Canyon tour must have government-issued forms of identification.
+- Bring your I.D. - All passengers 18 years or older booked on a Grand Canyon tour must have government-issued forms of identification.

 - Be sure to book your tour as early in your trip as possible.